 <html> mark can be inserted as the first mark, therefore before the head region, and its ending mark inserted at the very end of the document, therefore after the body region.
 In that way, the

 <html> mark is said to mark the whole document.
 However, it is completely optional because it is already assumed.

 Before everything, at the very beginning of the document, even before the

 <html> mark (if any), there can be the

 <!DOCTYPE html> mark.
 There is no ending mark for it.
 The HTML standard declares a doctype is used only as a hack compensating for HTML viewers that intentionally fail to abide by the HTML standard.
-In other words, a page might be interpreted differently in some HTML viewers when without it, but will probably look fine anyway because that mark officially has no defined implications.
+In other words, a page might be interpreted differently in some HTML viewers when without it.
+Such poorly programmed HTML viewers or web browsers ought to be replaced with other programs that display documents properly without that mark, because that mark officially has no defined implications.